pwlmc/morando/website/docs/architecture/layers.md

 To keep your architecture clean, there’s one core rule you need to follow:

 :::tip
-A module can only depend on the same layer module or from layers below it.
+A module can only depend on the same layer module or module representing lower layers.
 :::

 The rule is **strict** and **global**: